-Day6 (Even Of Day) tease new song and music video ‘Darling of the Beach’
+Day6 (Even Of Day) drop summery music video for ‘Darling of the Beach’

-Day6 (Even Of Day) will be dropping a new summer track and music video, ‘Darling of the Beach’, even though all three members of the Day6 subunit are currently in the military.
+Day6 (Even Of Day) have dropped a new “summer present” for fans, the song ‘Darling of the Beach’ – even though all three members of the Day6 subunit are currently in the military.

 - READ MORE: Day6 (Even Of Day): “Whenever we listen to songs in different languages, there’s still emotions that we can feel”